kbrgl/website/content/posts/walnut.md

 +++++++++++++++.
 ```

-This kind of programming might seem like it lends itself only to trivial programs.
+And voila: The program outputs `HW` as expected.
+Not very impressive; this kind of programming might seem like it lends itself only to trivial programs.
 But get ready to have your mind blown.
 Here’s a Mandelbrot fractal viewer written in Brainfuck and compiled using Walnut:[^1]

 <video controls autoplay src="/static/walnut/mandelbrot.mov">
 	Your browser doesn’t support embedded videos
 </video>

 How awesome is that?
+One of the fun things about writing a compiler is that you get to marvel at the incredibly complex things it enables.
+So let’s see how the Walnut compiler works.

 The Walnut compiler has two "phases": parsing the source code into a meaningful data structure and generating Go code from this data structure.
 To write a Brainfuck compiler, you don't actually need to do any parsing; you can generate Go directly from the Brainfuck source.
 But I learned so much about parsing by overengineering anyway.
 In the following two sections, I talk about how these two phases are implemented.